Nasdaq 100 Movers: OKTA, PDD

-Two other components making moves today are Regeneron Pharmaceuticals, trading down 0.9%, and NetEase, trading up 4.6% on the day.
+Two other components making moves today are Adobe, trading down 7.6%, and Cintas, trading up 1.8% on the day.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.